What NOT to do when participating in Closed Facebook Groups to promote your wedding business– if you are looking to attract potential clients!

 If a group is full of wedding professionals only trying to plug their services, then the community erodes.
 Opportunities are lost for all.

-There are many Facebook Groups where you can directly advertise your product or services.
+There are many Facebook Groups where you can directly advertise and promote your wedding business.
 They definitely have their place and allow you to get your name in front of people, albeit until your post moves down the ladder.
 They are not the type of group, however that encourages community spirit.
 Where there is community, people will stay and recommend the product or services of wedding professionals they love.

 If you want to thrive in Facebook groups become part of the community.
 Start to make meaningful connections, when you send someone off to your website or Facebook page you are sending them to a static page where they can no longer engage with you in real time.
 In the here and now, they are in the Facebook Group asking questions, by cutting your communication short you have missed a wonderful opportunity to connect and understand what your ideal customer needs and is looking for.